-Following the Chancellor Philip Hammond’s first Autumn Statement, Rebecca Wilkinson – Senior Manager and member of Menzies Property sector team – has reviewed the announcement in line with their impact upon the UK Retail sector.
+Following the Chancellor Philip Hammond’s first Autumn Statement, Rebecca Wilkinson – Corporate Tax Partner and member of Menzies Property sector team – has reviewed the announcement in line with their impact upon the UK Retail sector.

 After the lack of success of Cherie Blair’s attempt to get a full judicial review of the restriction of mortgage interest deductibility for buy-to-let landlords, some landlords may have been clinging to a glimmer of hope that Philip Hammond would announce an easing of these measures.
 Unfortunately, and perhaps unsurprisingly, this did not happen.
 Instead the Chancellor announced a ban on letting agent fees.
 Letting agent fees are traditionally charged to tenants to cover administration costs, such as carrying out credit and immigration checks, arranging for the signing of contracts and checking references.
 Letting agents who are no longer able to charge tenants for these services will no doubt attempt to pass the costs on to landlords, who in the face of extra tax burdens, may be forced to pass the costs on to tenants in the form of increased rents.
 Some letting agents however, are speculating that landlords will simply refuse to pay these fees, as they should be covered in the commissions they already pay to agents.
 It is not yet known when the ban will take effect but landlords should check any arrangements they have with their letting agents to assess whether these costs are going to be passed on.